-There’s a ton of mediocrity in lead generation- both in-house and outsourced.
+There's a ton of mediocrity in lead generation- both in-house and outsourced.
 However, there are many things good insourced operations and lead generation companies do well.
-While lead generation is not brain surgery, there are plenty of moving parts in a well-run lead generation machine.
+While a lead generation technique is not brain surgery, there are plenty of moving parts in a well-run lead generation strategy.
 Failure to perform and organize all of the moving parts could lead to poor results.

 Here is DECK 7's top 5 checklist for lead generation to see where your company stands:

 Let's define a lead.
 A universal lead definition (ULD) is:

 - it fits the profile of your ideal customer.

 - it has been qualified as sales-ready.

 - it spells out the responsibilities and accountabilities of sales and marketing.

 - it makes marketing and sales more efficient.